How do I download data using Python?

-As mentioned at the beginning of this article, you can download and install the Python package as per the instructions here.
+As previously mentioned, the time-series and tables API can be used with the Nasdaq Data Link Python package.
+You can download and install the Python package as per the instructions here.

 To use the Python package with data in time-series format, please see the documentation here.

-Note that you must use quandl.get with data in time-series format.
+Note that you must use nasdaqdatalink.get with data in time-series format.

-To use the Quandl Python package with data in tables format, please see the documentation here.
+To use the Python package with data in tables format, please see the documentation here.

-Note that you must use quandl.get_table or quandl.export_table with data in tables format.
+Note that you must use nasdaqdatalink.get_table or nasdaqdatalink.export_table with data in tables format.

 If you are interested in using the Python SDK for real-time data, please see the instructions here.